We need your help

 Tea, smiles and empty promises

-These families calling for change have come together to mark the 10 year anniversary since the Winterbourne abuse scandal They have told their stories in ‘Tea, smiles and empty promises: Winterbourne View, and a decade of failures’ (standard and Easy Read) and have written to the Prime Minister to demand change.
+They have told their stories in ‘Tea, smiles and empty promises: Winterbourne View, and a decade of failures’ (standard and Easy Read) and wrote to the Prime Minister to demand change.

 You can help support our goal of seeing more people with a learning disability back home in their communities, living fulfilling lives close to their families and friends, with proper support in place for them in their local area.